 What are the cons of attending military school?

-• This option could increase risk factors for teens that are emotionally disturbed, as most military schools don’t have the necessary therapeutic resources to provide teens.
+- This option could increase risk factors for teens who are emotionally disturbed, as most military schools don’t have the necessary therapeutic resources to provide for teens.

-Remember – what truly encourages growth in the long run is being immersed in a situation that allows for your teen to be able to make their own decisions, problem solve, and to be able to set short term and long term goals for the future.
-In order for this to happen, your problematic teen needs to be enrolled in a type of program that promotes these ideals.
+Remember – what truly encourages growth in the long run is being immersed in a situation that allows for your teen to be able to make their own decisions, problem solve, and to be able to set short-term and long-term goals for the future.
+For this to happen, your problematic teen needs to be enrolled in a type of program that promotes these ideals.

 The question of spirituality, religion, or neither